vrajpatell/portfolio/README.md

 The static site is emitted to `out/` (configured via `next.config.ts`).

+### Contact form (static hosting)

+This site uses Formspree for the contact form backend.
+Set `NEXT_PUBLIC_FORMSPREE_ENDPOINT` in repository secrets to your Formspree endpoint, so the deploy workflow injects it at build time.

 ## Deploy to GitHub Pages

 1. Set repo Settings → Pages → Source: `gh-pages` branch.